 - Harry is told stories of how Voldemort murdered entire families, and how Voldemort would kill his victims by causing them to have terrifying hallucinations until they begged to be killed.

-- Hogwarts student Draco teases Harry about going to prison.
-In retaliation, Harry charges at Draco but Ron physically restrains him and prevents him from attacking Draco.
+- Draco (school boy) teases Harry about going to prison, Harry responds by charging Draco in an attempt to attack him, but Ron physically restrains Harry preventing him from attacking Draco.

 - Dolores Umbridge frequently uses magic to punish and humiliate students and other staff.
 She also verbally threatens and intimidates the students and Professor Trelawney.